-Wilkes-Barre, the “Diamond City,” was laid out in 1770 by Connecticut settlers in typical New England fashion, with the focus on two public spaces: common land along the riverfront (known today as the River Common), and a central civic square (known today as Public Square).
+Wilkes-Barre, the “Diamond City,” was laid out in 1770 by Connecticut settlers in typical New England fashion, with the focus on two public spaces: common land along the riverfront (known today as the River Common), and a central civic square (known today as Public Square) that was set into the grid on the diagonal (like a diamond).
 The boundaries of the original town plan encompass most of today’s Downtown Wilkes-Barre.

 In the late 18th century, the region was claimed by both Pennsylvania and Connecticut, which led to a series of bitter turf battles before Congress permanently awarded the territory to Pennsylvania.